ICEFIR/AppStarter/README.md

 # VisualCommandExecutor
-A simple electron app that can execute all kinds of command and launching apps!
+A simple electron app that can execute all kinds of command, including launching apps!
 With a an extremely premitive tamplate system